dynexcoin/Dynex/README.md

 export DYLD_LIBRARY_PATH=/path/to/the/library/files/:$DYLD_LIBRARY_PATH
 ```

 After downloading the precompiled binary, unzip the executable on your machine.
-To run a full Node in the Dynex blockchain, run the main service (=daemon) with the following command and wait until your node is fully synchronised with the network:
+To run a Dynex node, run the main service (=daemon) with the following command and wait until your node is fully synchronised with the network:
 ```
 ./dynexd
 ```